mui/material-ui/docs/data/joy/getting-started/overview/overview.md

 Use Joy UI to spark joy in the creative process of building your next app.

 :::warning
-Joy UI is currently in active development.
+Joy UI is currently in active development, and breaking changes are to be expected.
-The alpha version will be released soon.

 We're adding new components and features regularly, and you're welcome to contribute!